Eucalyptus melliodora: Description

-Taxonomy
+Taxonomy and naming

 Eucalyptus melliodora was first formally described in 1843 by Johannes Conrad Schauer from an unpublished description by Allan Cunningham and the description was published in Walpers' book Repertorium Botanices Systematicae.
 The specific epithet (melliodora) is derived from the Latin words melleus meaning "honey" and odorus "scented".
+There a number of common names applied to E. melliodora including: Yellow Box, Yellow Ironbox, Yellow Jacket, Yellow Ironbark, Dargan, Honey Box and Honey-scented Gum as detailed in the Australian National Species List.

 Distribution and habitat

 Yellow box is widely distributed on the eastern plains and tablelands from western Victoria, New South Wales and up from the capital territory to south-central Queensland.

 Ecology

 It is associated with inland grey box, fuzzy box (E. conica), white box (E. albens), pilliga grey box (E. pilligaensis), red ironbark (E. sideroxylon), narrow-leaved ironbark (E. crebra), Blakely's red gum (E. blakelyi), apple species (Angophora), black cypress (Callitris endlicheri), white cypress (Callitris glaucophylla), kurrajong (Brachychiton populneus) and wattles (Acacia) species.

 Uses

 Eucalyptus melliodora provides good firewood and hard, strong, durable timber.
 The honey produced from it is renowned for its quality.